easytarget/microPyEZfonts/README.md

 from ezFBstr.py import ezFBstr import mPyEZFont_XYZ

-... create a font object attahed to a framebuffer device myfont = ezFBstr(device,'mPyEZFont_XYZ')
+... create a font object attached to a framebuffer device myfont = ezFBstr(device, mPyEZFont_XYZ)

-... use it to write on the framebuffer myfont.write(string,x,y)
+... use it to write on the framebuffer myfont.write(string, x, y)

 ... eventually..
 device.show()